 Some important points to ‘take away’ from this case:

 - Firm’s offering free consultations need to limit the information collected and the advice given during those meetings.
-It is likely that a free consultation will prevent the solicitor from acting for the other party in that matter, unless the party who attended the free consultation consents to them acting against them or waives privilege.
+It is likely that a free consultation will prevent the solicitor from acting for the other party in that matter unless the party who attended the free consultation consents to them acting against them or waives the privilege.

 - If there is a concern about a conflict of interest, it should be raised immediately and you must be careful not to provide information or make statements which could be considered a waiver of privilege.

 Parties should seek legal advice from a qualified family law lawyer to protect their interests.
 Fedorov Lawyers ensure that a conflict check takes place before your consultation to protect your rights.
 Call us now to make an appointment for advice that you can trust.